-During 2007, we plan to initiate a multicenter, placebo controlled 130 patient phase II/III clinical trial using TRIMESTATM for the treatment of relapsing-remitting Multiple Sclerosis (MS).
-This phase II/III clinical trial builds upon our encouraging results from our earlier phase IIa clinical trial.
-The primary purpose of this study will be to evaluate the safety and efficacy of TRIMESTATM in a larger MS patient population.
+In June 2007, a two year seven U.S. center, active-controlled 150 patient phase II/III clinical trial using TRIMESTATM, in combination with Copaxone, an FDA approved therapy for the treatment of relapsing-remitting Multiple Sclerosis (MS) was initiated under a \$5 million grant from the Southern Chapter of the National Multiple Sclerosis Society with participation from the NIH.
+This phase II/III clinical trial builds upon our encouraging results from an earlier phase IIa clinical trial conducted with TRIMESTATM.
+The primary purpose of this study is to evaluate the safety and efficacy of TRIMESTATM in a larger MS patient population with a one year blinded interim analysis.
 The preclinical and clinical development of TRIMESTATM has been primary financed by grants from the NIH and various non-profit foundations.
-Through December 31, 2006, we have incurred approximately \$235,000 of costs related to our development of TRIMESTATM of which approximately \$49,500 was incurred in fiscal 2005, and \$185,500 was incurred in the year ending December 31, 2006.
+Through September 30, 2007, we have incurred approximately \$359,000 of costs related to our development of TRIMESTATM of which approximately \$49,500 and \$185,500 was incurred in fiscal years 2005 and 2006, respectively, and approximately \$124,000 was incurred in the first three quarters of 2007.